bjones519/Kura_Labs_Assignment/final_project.md

 # Female Health & Well-being App

 ## Description:
 ***An application for women to take control of their reproductive health and well-being.
-While also creating a safe space where they can share their thoughts and experiences***
+While also creating a safe space where they can share their thoughts and experiences.***

 ## Features:
 * Cycle Tracking